 Goodwill represents the excess of purchase price over the fair value of identifiable assets acquired and liabilities assumed in a business combination.
 The Company evaluates goodwill for impairment on an annual basis, or more frequently if circumstances indicate possible impairment.
 Goodwill is tested for impairment at a reporting unit level, which is one level below the Company's reportable segments.
 The Company's most recent annual impairment assessment of its reporting units in the fourth quarter of 2022 determined that its goodwill was not impaired as the estimated fair values exceeded the carrying values.
-However, it is reasonably possible that future developments related to the interest or currency exchange rate environments; a shift in strategic initiatives; a deterioration in financial performance or in the success of merchant alliances and relationships within a particular reporting unit; or significant changes in the composition of, or assumptions used in, the quantitative test on certain of the Company's reporting units (such as an increase in risk-adjusted discount rates) could have a future material impact on one or more of the estimates and assumptions used to evaluate goodwill impairment.
+However, it is reasonably possible that future developments related to the interest or currency exchange rate environments; a shift in strategic initiatives; a deterioration in financial performance within a particular reporting unit; or significant changes in the composition of, or assumptions used in, the quantitative test on certain of the Company's reporting units (such as an increase in risk-adjusted discount rates) could have a future material impact on one or more of the estimates and assumptions used to evaluate goodwill impairment.
 Additionally, a significant change in a merchant alliance business relationship or operating performance could result in a material goodwill impairment charge.
-There is no accumulated goodwill impairment for the Company through March 31, 2023.
+There is no accumulated goodwill impairment for the Company through June 30, 2023.